 When rinsing off any of these homemade products (or even store-bought ones) rinse with warm not hot water so you don't remove them completely along with your natural oils.

-While most people have absolutely no issue with this oil.
-Like anything, some will be more sensitive to it.
-Before applying generously, spot test of the oil on your skin.
+While most people have absolutely no issue with this oil and having an allergic reaction is rare, like anything, some will be more sensitive to it.
+Before applying generously, do a patch test of the oil on an inconspicuous area of your skin.
 If you get no reaction by the next day, feel free to proceed.

 There is no difference.
 They are the same thing.